galaxyproject/total-perspective-vortex/docs/topics/inner_workings.rst

 Conceptually, TPV consists of the following types of objects.

 1. **Entities** - An entity is anything that will be considered for scheduling by TPV.
-Entities include Tools, Users, Groups, Rules and Destinations.
+Entities include Tools, Users, Roles, Rules and Destinations.
 All entities have some common properties (id, cores, mem, env, params, and scheduling tags).

 2. **Scheduling Tags** - Entities can have scheduling tags defined on them that determine which entities match up, and which destination they can schedule on.
-Tags fall into one of four categories, (required, preferred, accepted, rejected), ranging from indicating a requirement for a particular destination, to indicating complete aversion.
+Tags fall into one of four categories, (require, prefer, accept, reject), ranging from indicating a requirement for a particular destination, to indicating complete aversion.

 3. **Loader** - The loader is responsible for loading entity definitions from a config file.